-The end of those long days of summer arrives quickly every year.
-You know those days – the ones where the warmth of the sun washes over your face and you want to soak up every ounce of the light rays streaming from the sky to make these warm-weather adventures last as long as possible.
+The end of long summer days arrives quickly each year.
+You know those days – the ones where the warmth of the sun washes over your face and you want to soak up every ounce of the light streaming from the sky to make warm-weather adventures last as long as possible.
 But, alas, the end is near and the next season is around the corner.

 Creating your end-of-summer RV bucket list doesn’t have to be overly complicated or even costly.
 Sometimes the best memories are simple and cheap, or even free!
 By setting a few parameters in place for your list, you’ll be able to create a finale to summer that you won’t soon forget.